-- Up-to-date figures on water availability are available from the department's Swan-Avon or Kwinana Peel regional offices.
+Up-to-date information about water availability can be found on the department's website or through Swan-Avon or Kwinana Peel regional offices.

-- Figures are rounded to two decimal places.

-- 1 GL = 1 000 000 kL.
+Figures are rounded to two decimal places.
+1 GL = 1 000 000 kL.

-5 Compliance
+4 Compliance

-The conditions and commitments that the Department of Water and Environmental Regulation is required to comply with from Ministerial statement no. 688: Jandakot Mound groundwater resources (Government of Western Australia 2005a) are shown in Appendices A and B (the 'audit tables').
+The conditions and commitments that the department is required to comply with from Ministerial statement no. 688: Jandakot Mound groundwater resources under Part IV of the Environmental Protection Act 1986 (Government of Western Australia 2005a) are shown in Appendices A and B (the 'audit tables').

-5.1 Compliance with water level criteria
+4.1 Compliance with water level criteria